tearflake/symbolverse/docs/symbolverse.md

 #### sub-structural term operations

 Sometimes we have to construct variable length lists, or concatenate atoms to produce new lists or atoms.
-In these cases, we can use builtin functions `CONSL` for lists, and `CONSA` for atoms.
+In these cases, we can use builtin functions `PREPENDL` for lists, and `PREPENDA` for atoms.
 In other cases, we want to extract elements of variable length lists, or characters from atoms.
 In these cases, we use `HEADL` and `TAILL` for lists, and `HEADA` and `TAILA` for atoms.
 These functions are depicted in the following example:

 ```
 (